evant/ipromise/README.md

 ipromise
 ======
-Writing aysncrouns code can quickly become painful, espcially when you need to make multiple calls, due to each method taking it's own callback and having it's own idea of error handling and cancelation.
-Promises alivate this by providing a uniform interface and by turning callback style into the same return style of syncrouns code.
+Writing asynchronous code can quickly become painful, especially when you need to make multiple calls, due to each method taking it's own callback and having it's own idea of error handling and cancellation.
+Promises alleviate this by providing a uniform interface and by turning callback style into the same return style of synchronous code.
 Usage
 -------
 You can turn this: